mana-ethereum/ethereumex/README.md

 Elixir JSON-RPC client for the Ethereum blockchain

-Check out the documentation [here](https://hexdocs.pm/ethereumex/Ethereumex.html#content)
+Check out the documentation [here](https://hexdocs.pm/ethereumex/Ethereumex.html#content).

+If you are looking for a higher level contract abstraction similar to web3.js you might like [exw3](https://github.com/hswick/exw3).
+It uses ethereumex as a dependency.

 ## Installation
 Add Ethereumex to your `mix.exs` dependencies: